Fine-Dining Steakhouse To Return To Downtown Pittsburgh's Union Trust Building

 By: KDKA-TV News Staff

-PITTSBURGH (KDKA) — A dining option will return to Downtown Pittsburgh.READ MORE: Firefighters Rescue Dog Trapped Under A Shed In South Park Township
+PITTSBURGH (KDKA) — A dining option will return to Downtown Pittsburgh.READ MORE: Pa.
+Senate Unanimously Passes 'Free The Lemonade Stands' Bill

-Del Frisco’s Double Eagle Steakhouse is scheduled to reopen in September of next year at the Union Trust Building.READ MORE: GOP Voting Law Bill Clears State House Amid Wolf Veto Threat
+Del Frisco’s Double Eagle Steakhouse is scheduled to reopen in September of next year at the Union Trust Building.READ MORE: UPMC Looking For Children Ages 6 Months Through 12 Years To Participate In COVID-19 Vaccine Trial

-According to our news partners at the Pittsburgh Post-Gazette, its parent company and the building’s owner have settled a lawsuit.MORE NEWS: Pittsburgh Businessman Ty Ballou Wants To Make A Play To Buy Pirates
+According to our news partners at the Pittsburgh Post-Gazette, its parent company and the building’s owner have settled a lawsuit.MORE NEWS: Pa.
+House Of Representatives Votes For Banning ‘Vaccine Passports,’ Limiting Health Secretary

 The high-end steakhouse will reopen with two floors of dining connected by a restored marble staircase.